 It was also stated that using the product at night-time before bed was especially effective as it gave the product time to work overnight as I was sleeping.

 Alongside using this product I kept to my daily routine of using an electric toothbrush with a Crossaction brush head in the morning and evening as well as a daily floss.

 I tested the Ultradex Sensitive Recalcifying and Whitening Daily Oral Rinse for two weeks.

 The box the mouthwash comes in is primarily white with green design highlights and is labelled as being ‘mint flavour’.

 The colours used on the box make it look very elegant and professional.
 The bottle itself which holds 250ml of the mouthwash keeps a similar design and looks very ‘clean’.

 It also says the mouthwash is ‘clinically proven technology’.
-When researching this claim it transpires that 9 out of 10 people with sensitive teeth reported to have preferred this mouthwash over others; however this is not very justifiable when only 66 people took part in the trial.
+When researching this claim it transpires that 9 out of 10 people with sensitive teeth reported to have preferred this mouthwash over others.
+Only 66 people took part in the trial!